Foltik/Wanderful/stdlib/API.md

-# NAME API
+# Wanderful API

 Have you ever been planning for a trip well before hand, and realized that you were spending more time planning than travelling?
-NAME is a simple and easy to use service that alleviates the stress and removes the unknowns from planning a trip.
+Wanderful is a simple and easy to use service that alleviates the stress and removes the unknowns from planning a trip.
 It can plan your trip down to the hour, customizing your trip based on a variety of contextual information such as location hours, hotel availability, and nearby events.

-Additionally, through the power of Standard Library, you can now integrate rich contextual data into your own projects and applications using the NAME API.
+Additionally, through the power of Standard Library, you can now integrate rich contextual data into your own projects and applications using the Wanderful API.

 The format of each API call is simple.
 Give the parameters documented below, a JSON object with the key `"request"` containing the target data is returned.